solo-io/gloo/docs/content/crds/README.md

 make install-go-gools
 ```

-2a.
-Execute the generate.go script
+2. Run the generation script.

+This can be done by either using the go script directly:
 ```bash
  go run docs/content/crds/generate.go
 ```

-2b.
-Execute the Make target
+or relying on the Make target:
 ```bash
  make generate-crd-reference-docs
 ```